Maurice de Guérin: Biography

 Descended from nobility, Maurice de Guérin was born at the château of Le Cayla in Andillac, Tarn.
-He was raised in a strict Roman Catholic family and educated at a religious seminary in Toulouse before attending the Collège Stanislas de Paris, where he met Jules Barbey d'Aurevilly—who became his lifelong friend.
+He was raised in a strict Roman Catholic family and educated at a religious seminary in Toulouse before attending the Collège Stanislas de Paris, where he met lifelong friend Jules Barbey d'Aurevilly.

 After graduating from Collége Stanislas in 1831, Guérin decided against a traditional religious life and instead went to Brittany to enter a radical Christian socialist society founded by Hugues Felicité Robert de Lamennais.
 However, Lamennais came into conflict with the Holy See in 1833 and the society was disbanded, with Lamennais and Guérin severing their ties altogether with Christianity.
 Guérin then moved to Paris, where he composed his two major works, La Bacchante and Le Centaure, but became sick in 1837.
 He partially recovered from his illness in 1838 and in November of that year agreed to an arranged marriage with Caroline de Gervain, a noble lady of some fortune.
 However, he soon fell ill again and died of consumption in July 1839 at the young age of 28.
 None of his works had been published.
 He destroyed many of his poems before his death.